dhh1128/distributed-state-machine/README.md

 trigger pumps, flashing lights, an audit log, a bell tone, a security lockout procedure, or any number of other things when someone presses a button.
-All of this logic would live in a business logic module that gets hooked when a transition is proposed or completed (or both).
+All of this logic would live in a business logic module that gets invoked when a transition is proposed or completed (or both).
 The state machine itself is provably correct and very stable as the code evolves--and the business logic, no matter how complicated it gets, still has to boil all of its actions down to a binary outcome--will the